Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

     toDo_url varchar(50)
 );
 ```

-4. Change Package.swift by uncommenting Swift-Kuery-PostgreSQL and Swift-Kuery and the targets and commenting out SwiftKueryMySQL and Swift-Kuery version 0.13.0 and targets including SwiftKueryMySQL

-5. In models uncomment import SwiftKueryPostgreSQL and comment import SwiftKueryMySQL

-6. In the Application.swift file, uncomment import SwiftKueryPostgreSQL and comment import SwiftKueryMySQL and change the connection to:
+6. In the Application.swift file,  remove the mySQL connection and replace it with:
 ```swift
 let connection = PostgreSQLConnection(host: "localhost", port: 5432, options: [.databaseName("ToDoDatabase")])
 ```